Quansight-Labs/quansight-labs-site/posts/2021/01/packaging_painpoints_in_2021.md

 _RG: True.
 For doing serious scientific computing, data science and ML type work, you often need the combination, using `conda` for the core libraries, and filling in the gaps with `pip` for packages that are not packaged for conda or installing things from source._

-## topic 4: There's always good news too
+## Topic 4: There's always good news too

 - [The death of `easy_install`](https://github.com/pypa/setuptools/pull/2544)!!!
 - Mambaforge